jimdigriz/bpf-sql/README.md

 # Data Preparation

-The on-disk format used for each column file is just a raw list of 64bit signed integers stored in big-endian format, so when converting your own dataset you can use a tab separated input and some Perl to generate each metric file:
+The on-disk format used for each column file is just a raw list of 64bit signed integers stored in big-endian format, so when converting your own data set you can use a tab separated input and some Perl to generate each metric file:

     cat input_data | perl -pe '$_ = pack "q>", (split /\s+/)[0]' > metric0.bin
     cat input_data | perl -pe '$_ = pack "q>", (split /\s+/)[1]' > metric1.bin
     ...

-**N.B.** unsigned 64bit integer to signed 64bit integer is usually safe in that you should be able to cast them back, though only as long as you use the arithmetic operators wisely (ie. avoid `JMP_JG[TE]` and `BPF_NEG`)

 ## Generating Fake Data